Recovering Hidden Degrees of Freedom Using Gaussian Processes: Three-Dimensional Toy Model

 To further assess the quality of the latent embedding of our model, we compare the eigenvectors of the two MSMs in the full space and in the reproduced GP space.
 This comparison reveals that the GP-VAE successfully captures the system's full dynamical structure even though it has only limited information through the $xy-$plane.
-Consequently, the equilibrium state population (i.e. the stationary probability distribution $\mu$) from the GP-VAE matches that of the full three-dimensional model.
-Also, the first eigenvector $\nu_1$, that characterizes the slowest dynamical process in the system, is faithfully reproduced, which highlights the GP-VAE's ability to capture dominant transition pathways between metastable conformations.
-Higher-order eigenvectors $\nu_2$ and $\nu_3$, which represent faster dynamical processes, remain in qualitative agreement with the original model; however, with some expected deviations due to the lack of knowledge of the original dynamics in the $z-$dimension.
+Consequently, the equilibrium state population (i.e. the stationary probability distribution $\boldsymbol{\mu}$) from the GP-VAE matches that of the full three-dimensional model.
+Also, the first eigenvector $\bm{v}_1$, that characterizes the slowest dynamical process in the system, is faithfully reproduced, which highlights the GP-VAE's ability to capture dominant transition pathways between metastable conformations.
+Higher-order eigenvectors $\bm{v}_2$ and $\bm{v}_3$, which represent faster dynamical processes, remain in qualitative agreement with the original model; however, with some expected deviations due to the lack of knowledge of the original dynamics in the $z-$dimension.

 In summary, the model demonstrated the remarkable ability to extract meaningful collective variables even when the input data might miss essential geometric information due to erroneous steps in previous dimensionality reduction.
 The GP-VAE not only recovered the correct state assignment from incomplete spatial information but also achieved a faster convergence of the implied timescales in subsequent MSM construction.
-We attribute this to two key factors: first, the inherent mathematical properties of a Markovian kernel (such as the Matérn kernel) impose a Markovian structure on the latent space by design.
-Secondly, the GP regression performs a time-aware filtering that effectively removes non-Markovian noise components.
+We attribute this to two key factors: first, the inherent mathematical properties of a Markovian kernel impose a Markovian structure on the latent space by design.
+Secondly, the GP regression---particularly when smooth kernels such as the Matérn kernel are used---acts as a time-aware low-pass filter.\cite{Rasmussen06} Consequently, slowly varying and kinetically relevant modes are favored while high-frequency, non-Markovian noise components are filtered out.
 Both factors combined might not only facilitate the subsequent construction of MSMs, but can also help to disentangle distinct dynamical processes, even when they are geometrically indistinguishable.